GlistenSTAR/NewFoodApp/readme.md

-This project made by danil

 And then This project made with Laravel.
+On here I solve the problem that opening and closing time on Sql side.

 When the user login and they can order the food.